cuygur/explorewanchain/get_started/wan.md

 ### What is WAN?

-WAN or Wancoin is the native currancy of Wanchain.
+WAN or Wancoin is the native currency of Wanchain.
 All Wanchain transactions, cross chain transactions, and smart contracts are powered by WAN.
-WAN will also used be used as stake in Wanchain's upcoming [Proof of Stake](../technology/pos.md) system, and also serves as bond for Wanchain's cross chain [Storeman](../technology/storeman.md) nodes.   <b><i>WAN and Wanchain based tokens are NOT ERC-20 tokens.
+WAN is also used as stake in Wanchain's upcoming [Proof of Stake](../technology/pos.md) system, and also serves as bond for Wanchain's cross chain [Storeman](../technology/storeman.md) nodes.   <b><i>WAN and Wanchain based tokens are NOT ERC-20 tokens.
 Do not send any WAN or WRC-20 tokens to an Ethereum address or they will be lost forever.</i></b>

 ### WAN Supply

 The base unit of WAN is Win.
-Below is a list of named demonimations and their value in Win accordingly.
+Below is a list of named denominations and their value in Win accordingly.

 | **Unit**  |**Win Value**   |**Win** |
 |:---|:---|:---|